A222moq3e/AIDriven-System-Modeling/README.md

 - `OPENAI_PROMPT_VERSION`: Version number (default: `"4"`)

 **How It Works:**
-- The system constructs a full prompt: `"Create for me a {diagramType}, {user's prompt}"`
+- The system constructs a full prompt: `"Create for me a "{diagramType}" diagram, I want it for: {user's prompt}"`
-- Example: `"Create for me a sequence diagram, user authentication flow"`
+- Example: `"Create for me a "sequence diagram" diagram, I want it for: user authentication flow"`
 - This full prompt is sent as the `input` parameter to your stored prompt
 - Your stored prompt then interprets the request and generates the Mermaid diagram